 - Hourly / - BiWeekly /

 A Database Specialist II is the full performance level of work designing, developing, implementing, maintaining and controlling database management systems for computers.
-Employees in this classification do not supervise.
+Employees in this classification do not supervise other positions.

 Employees in this classification receive general supervision from a Database Specialist Supervisor or other administrator.
 Employees may be required to work evenings, weekends and holidays and may be subject to call-in.

 Positions in this classification are evaluated by using the classification job evaluation methodology.
 The use of this method involves comparing the assigned duties and responsibilities of a position to the job criteria found in the Nature of Work and Examples of Work sections of the class specification.

 The Database Specialist I and Database Specialist II are differentiated on the basis of degree of supervisory control exercised by the supervisor over these employees.
 The Database Specialist I performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed while the Database Specialist II performs the full range of duties and responsibilities under general supervision.
 The Database Specialist II is differentiated from the Database Specialist Supervisor in that the Database Specialist Supervisor has supervisory responsibility for lower-level Database Specialists.

 Defines databases including defining user requirements, developing data definitions, data flow diagrams and maintaining the data dictionary;

 Develops logical and physical database designs and ensures appropriate modifications to the design models or schema;

 Establishes initializing procedures and data element naming conventions;